code-dot-org/code-dot-org/frontend/packages/labs/ailab/README.md

 #### Save Model

 The student can fill out the "model card" and then save the model, along with the model card information, to the server.
 This model can then be imported in App Lab.
 The model card information is seen in App Lab when previewing the model prior to importing it.
+[Model cards](https://modelcards.withgoogle.com/about) serve as an accessible reference for an AI model.
+They allow the student to document decisions.
+And analyzing model cards in the curriculum helps students to [explore](https://codeorg.medium.com/code-org-curriculum-now-teaches-ai-to-every-student-f4d09895be15) issues of bias and ethics.

 #### Model Summary